netsapiens/netsapiens-linphone-sdk/README.md

 Visual Studio must also be properly configured with addons.
 Under "Tools"->"Obtain tools and features", make sure that the following components are installed:
  - Tasks: Select Windows Universal Platform development, Desktop C++ Development, .NET Development
- - Under "Installation details".
-Go to "Desktop C++ Development" and add "SDK Windows 8.1 and SDK UCRT"
  - Individual component: Windows 8.1 SDK

 Finally add your user `bin` directory and `C:\Mingw\bin` to the PATH environement variable from windows advanced settings.

-## Build
+## Building and customizing the SDK

-The generic steps to build the SDK are:
+The steps to build the SDK are:

  1. Create and go inside a directory where the SDK will be built:
- `mkdir build && cd build`
+ `mkdir build && cd build
  2. Execute CMake to configure the project:
- `cmake <SOME OPTIONS> ..`
+ `cmake ..`
  3. Build the SDK:
  `cmake --build . `
  or
  `cmake --build . --parallel <number of jobs>` (which is faster).

-The options below define the target of the compilation, and hence are required most of the time:
-- `LINPHONESDK_PLATFORM`: The platform for which you want to build the Linphone SDK.
-It must be one of: `Android`, `IOS`, Raspberry or Desktop (default value).
-- `CMAKE_BUILD_TYPE`: By default it is set to `RelWithDebInfo` to build in release mode keeping the debug information.
-You might want to set it to `Debug` to ease the debugging.
-On Android, use `ASAN` to make a build linking with the Android Adress Sanitizer (https://github.com/google/sanitizers/wiki/AddressSanitizerOnAndroid).

-These generic steps work for all platforms, but a few specifics behaviors are good to know and are described in the next subsections.

-### iOS

-Requirement: Xcode 11 or 10.

-Cmake has limited swift support: only Ninja and Xcode generators can handle swift.
-Until cmake has full swift support, you need to specify configuration step by specifying one of the two backends:
+You can pass some options to CMake at the second step to configure the SDK as you want.
+For instance, to build an iOS SDK (the default being Desktop):

-`cmake .. -G Xcode -DLINPHONESDK_PLATFORM=IOS` or `cmake .. -G Ninja -DLINPHONESDK_PLATFORM=IOS`
+ `cmake .. -DLINPHONESDK_PLATFORM=IOS`

-If using the Xcode generator, the build type must be specified for compilation step with `--config`:
-`cmake --build . --config <cfg>`, where `<cfg>` is one of `Debug`, `Release`, `RelWithDebInfo` or `MinSizeRel`.
-If nothing is specified, the SDK will be built in Debug mode.

-Please note that the Xcode backend is very slow: about one hour of build time, compared to approximately 15 mn for Ninja.

 ### Windows
  `cmake --build .` works on Windows as for all platforms.